What is NIST?

 Each Function is further divided into categories tied to needs and particular activities.
 In addition, each category is broken down into subcategories that point to informative references.
 Those references cite specific sections of standards, guidelines, and practices that illustrate a method to achieve the outcomes associated with each subcategory.

 You can find the official NIST Cyber Security Framework here.

 Awareness and Training

 NIST Special Publication 800-53: Security and Privacy Controls for Information Systems and Organizations

-Beyond the general framework provided by the NIST CSF, there are other publications, or versions, that apply to certain categories of organizations.
+Beyond the general framework provided by the NIST CSF, there are other publications (versions) that apply to certain organizations.

 NIST Special Publication 800-53 provides security and privacy controls for all U.S. Federal Information Systems (except those related to national security).

 NIST published Special Publication 800-53 to help federal agencies implement the Federal Information Security Management Act of 2002 (FISMA).
-If you’re not caught up, learn more about FISMA here.
 The security rules cover 18 areas, including access control, incident response, business continuity and disaster recovery.